hummusaki/OCI-Spinup/README.md

 # Installation
 **This requires Python 3.12 or higher**

-You will also need [OCI CLI](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm#InstallingCLI) and a free [Oracle account](https://www.oracle.com/cloud/sign-in.html?redirect_uri=https%3A%2F%2Fcloud.oracle.com%2F).
+You will also need [OCI CLI](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm#InstallingCLI) and a free [Oracle account](https://www.oracle.com/cloud/sign-in.html?redirect_uri=https%3A%2F%2Fcloud.oracle.com%2F) with a connected credit card.

 ## OCIDs, Regions and API Signing Key
 You'll need your API Keys, OCIDs, and your Region to continue: